embrace-io/embrace-docs/content/ios/features/network-body-capture.md

 openssl genrsa -des3 -out private.pem 2048
 ```

 You can use any size key that is compatible with the iOS platforms you target, which is currently a minimum of 1024 and a max of 4096.
-The above command uses a keysize of 2048.
+The above command uses a key size of 2048.

 The file you just made should never be shared with anyone outside your organization and should be kept in a safe place.
 This file is required to decrypt network body data captured by Embrace.
 Embrace will not have a copy of this.
 Only you can decrypt the files, and if you lose the private key you also lose the ability to decrypt any data captured by the SDK.